jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 ## Example

-Make sure the Makefile of this project and the video file 'swedish-language-video.mp4' is in the same directory.
+Make sure the Makefile of this project and e.g. a video file 'swedish-language-video.mp4' is in the same directory.
 Then:

 ```make infile='swedish-language-video.mp4' whisper_dir='path-to-whisper.cpp' language_code='sv'```